chnngl/Sentiment-Analysis-of-Amazon-Fiction-Book-Reviews-Using-Machine-Learning/README.md

 2. Option A: Run on Kaggle / Google Colab (Recommended) Open the notebooks (.ipynb) in Kaggle or Google Colab.
 Upload the dataset files (balanced30k.csv, balanced30k_processed_dl.csv) to the notebook environment.
-Update file paths if needed (e.g., /kaggle/input/... or /content/...).
+Update file paths if needed (e.g., /kaggle/input/...).
 For deep learning or transformer models, turn on the GPU setting to accelerate the training Run cells directly to reproduce results.
 3. Option B: Run locally (Python scripts)